Isa2008/imageboard/README.md

 ## Posting comment

-By clicking on an image it opens in bigger as an overlay and users can write comments.
+By clicking on an image it opens as an overlay and users can write comments.

 ![Alt Text](demo-pics-gifs/comments.gif)